 https://maps.app.goo.gl/4FjfjM8mP83R9tnN7

-The academic repository for a special collection dedicated to Tom Petty is housed by the George A. Smathers Libraries.
+The academic repository for a special digital collection dedicated to Tom Petty is housed by the George A. Smathers Libraries on the campus of the University of Florida.
 Much of it is digitized and available online here: https://ufdc.ufl.edu/results?q=%22tom+petty%22

-This also happens to be where you will find a comprehensive collection for Bo Diddley, one of Tom Petty's musical idol.
+This also happens to be where you will find a comprehensive collection for Bo Diddley, one of Tom Petty's musical inspirations -- and with whom he became friends and performed together on stage.
 Much of this collection is available to researchers with an advance reservation.
 Here is where you can learn more about this collection: https://news.ufl.edu/2019/03/bo-diddley-collection-at-uf-honors-the-originator/

 Powered by GoDaddy